twurple/twurple/docs/twitch-chat-client/examples/basic-bot.md

 All the following code needs to be inside this function (or at least called from inside it) so we can use `await` and still avoid race conditions.

-Now, we can construct an `ApiClient` instance using a static auth provider:
+Now, we can construct a `StaticAuthProvider` instance using a static auth provider:

 ```typescript
 const clientId = 'uo6dggojyb8d6soh92zknwmi5ej1q2';